rosestack/maven-release-by-file-action/test-project/README.md

 # Test Release Project

-This is a sample Maven project used for testing the maven-release-action.
+This is a sample Maven project used for testing the maven-release-by-file-action.

 ## Features